statusfailed/telechat/README.md

     - [x] Convert 'Text' messages to valid telnet data (simply encodeUtf8 - see Telnet/UTF-8 note below)
     - [x] Write IO to wrap writingMachine
-    - [ ] Test that messages displayed on local terminal as well as remote
+    - [x] Test that messages displayed on local terminal as well as remote

+Refactoring

-    - [ ] Test that "Chat" message is broadcast - refactor so Chat isn't added in Telechat.hs IO code?
+- [ ] Test that "Chat" message is broadcast - refactor so Chat isn't added in Telechat.hs IO code

+TODO: regression tests - already fixed, but make sure they don't break again.

+- [ ] Reader/Writer dying means other process also dies (seems broken?)
+- [ ] Backspace on empty buffer
+- [ ] Unreadable characters don't crash client
+- [ ] Property based tests!
+  - [ ] Check all combinations of valid + invalid inputs
+  - [ ] Service does not drop input
+  - [ ] Service does not hang (i.e. stopping machines!)

 ## Telnet/UTF note